-It’s that time of year again, September is over and we’re settling into a new academic term and getting to grips with all the adapting and planning that comes with returning to education.
-Way out West looks at a few ways to make the transition from summer as easy as possible, with a six step survival guide.
+It’s that time of year again, September is well underway and we’re settling into a new academic term and getting to grips with all the adapting and planning that comes with returning to education.
+Way out West looks at a few ways to make the transition from summer as easy as possible, with a five step survival guide.

 Embrace your fresh start